-Following the conclusion of the round robin competition the top three (3) teams will advance to the playoff round.
-The teams that finished second and third will participate in a semi-final with the winner of the semi-final then playing the first place team in the championship final game.
+SEVEN or EIGHT teams - Following the conclusion of the single round robin competition the top three (3) teams will advance to the playoff round.
+The teams that finished second and third will participate in a SEMI-FINAL with the winner advancing to play the first place team in the FINAL championship game.

 Teams that complete the round robin with identical win/loss records are considered to be tied.
 Teams tied for a playoff position shall only be eliminated from the playoffs by playing a tie-breaker game(s).
 The Chief Umpire will make all decisions with regard to the administration of tie-breakers.
-Additional information relative to tie-breakers and sheet assignments will be discussed by the Chief Umpire with the teams involved after the last game of the round robin. (see NOCA Tie Breaker Review Document)

-Immediately after the three playoff positions have been determined and prior to each playoff game, each team involved in the next scheduled playoff game shall be asked by the Chief Umpire to select their choice of stone handle color.
+Additional information relative to tie-breakers and sheet assignments will be discussed by the Chief Umpire with the teams involved after the last game of the round robin. (see NOCA Tie Breaker Review Document) Immediately after the two or three playoff positions have been determined and prior to each playoff game, each team involved shall be asked by the Chief Umpire to select their choice of stone handle color.
 Each team shall be allowed a maximum of 15 minutes to make its selection.
 Failure to comply shall result in a set of stones being assigned.
 Upon the conclusion of each playoff draw, the same process shall be implemented again.
 In all playoff games a complete set of rocks from any sheet must be chosen.

-In all playoff games, a team finishing ahead of another team (according to win/loss record) will gain last stone advantage AND choice of stone colour.
+In all playoff games, a team finishing ahead of another team (according to win/loss record) will gain last stone advantage AND choice of stone color.

 When the round robin win/loss record of the two teams involved in a playoff or tiebreaker game(s) is the same, the team that won the game between the two during the round robin shall have choice of either last stone OR stone colour UNLESS their ranking has been determined by the Total Draw Distance, then those results shall provide choice of color AND second practice.
-In this situation, the draw to the button for hammer shall be used.
+In this situation the draw to the button for hammer shall be used.

 When last stone has not been determined by a draw to the button, the team delivering the last stone in the first end will practice first.
-A team is allowed to throw its own stones during practice and not those of the opposition.

-The first place team's access to practice ice will be at the discretion of the Chief Umpire.
+When a semi-final and final are scheduled, the first place team's access to practice ice will be at the discretion of the Chief Umpire.
 All practice sessions will be supervised and the length of the practice will be at the discretion of the Chief Umpire.